 Courses at the University of Guelph have letter identifiers for the department (for example CHEM or ENGG or CIS) and numbers indicating the course codes and section.
 The groupings are separated by * - for instance, ENGG*1100*0112.
 Each section has a lecture time (first two digits - 01 in this case) and may also have a lab or seminar (12 in this case).

 Registration begins with reviewing your Student Registration Handbook and the How to use Webadvisor website.
 The site will have tips on using WebAdvisor, which is the program you use to add courses.
 It includes possible errors you might encounter, and what to do when you encounter them.

-When students can begin your registration is based on number of credits completed.
+When students can begin your registration is based on the number of credits completed.
 Refer to the Course Selection Window information page to understand when you can register.
 You should register as soon as possible as availability in desired selections will decrease over the course selection period.
-However, don't panic if you are unable to get into any of your require courses.
+However, don't panic if you are unable to get into any of your required courses.
 More space will open up in the sections eventually.
-Use the course schedule worksheet to help you plan your schedule.
-Note that as there has been many changes to our course offerings for the Fall of 2021 because of COVID-19, you should refer to the University COVID-19 page for updates related to course registration.

 The courses for your first semester, are the following:

 - ENGG*1100 – Engineering and Design I